 Monday, June 8 – Saturday, June 13, 2020

 Everyone can remember that special childhood picture book— a beloved story read over and over, the pictures examined and reexamined for special details.
-This workshop by award-winning author/illustrator Ruth Sanderson outlines the fundamentals of writing picture books and learning to think visually as a picture book creator.
+This workshop by author/illustrator John Gurney outlines the fundamentals of writing picture books and learning to think visually as a picture book creator.
 Students will create simple storyboards to help with the process of writing and revising a picture book manuscript.
 Everyone will then create a book dummy with the text placed on the page, with the emphasis on pacing the story for appropriate page turns, adding simple sketches or picture descriptions.

 Writing Memoir/Family Stories: A Workshop for Hollins Alums (and their Friends)